choman/corporate_dpi/README.md

 ### Ubuntu ppas

-The ppa process on Ubuuntu uses the httplib2 library.
+The ppa process on Ubuntu uses the httplib2 library.
 This module appears to use the cacert.pen bundled under/usr/lib/python3/dist-packages/certifi/cacert.pem

 copy /etc/ssl/certs/ca-certificates.crt to this file